Easy Cheese and Onion Quiche

 So after scrolling through these all clever and all encompassing recipes.
 I realised one very important thing.
 I liked hardly any of the ingredients.
 I hadn’t even heard of a couple…….

 Try as I might I cannot get enthusiastic over millet, coconut water and mung beans.
 I feel positively indifferent to buckwheat and flax.
 Uneducated I am sure and a great loss to my ovaries but there you have it.

 I do of course remain open to the possibility of enlightenment as I am sure in the right hands they could be delicious.
 Just so not mine……pass me the cheese.

 Cheese and Onion Quiche Recipe

-So until an epiphany here’s one of the recipes that I turn to in my hour of need, windy or not.
+So until an epiphany here’s one of the recipes that I turn to in my hour of emotional need, windy or not.
 This is my out of the ball park delicious Cheese and Onion Quiche recipe.